Big Bend National Park: Plants

-The variety of cactus and other plant life add color to the Big Bend region.
+The variety of cactus and other plant life adds color to the Big Bend region.
 Cactus in the park include prickly pear (Opuntia spp.), claretcup (Echinocereus coccineus), and pitaya (E. enneacanthus).
-In the spring, the wildflowers are in full bloom and the yucca flowers display bright colors.
+In the spring, the wildflowers are in full bloom, and the yucca flowers display bright colors.
 Bluebonnets (Lupinus spp.) are prevalent in Big Bend, and white and pink bluebonnets are sometimes visible by the road.
 Other flowering plants such as the desert marigold (Baileya multiradiata), desert willow (Chilopsis linearis), ocotillo (Fouquieria splendens), rock nettle (Eucnide urens), and lechuguilla (Agave lechuguilla) abound in Big Bend.

 Of particular importance to the region was the candelilla plant (Euphorbia antisyphilitica).
-This was used to create candelilla wax, and was the motivation for wax camps within the area of Big Bend National Park such as Glenn Springs, Texas.
+This was used to produce candelilla wax and was the motivation for wax camps in the Big Bend area, such as Glenn Springs, Texas.